-Because of Covid-19 emergency, the Plaster Cast Collection of Antiquity, together with the other museums of Sistema Museale di Ateneo, joins to the Ministry’s appeal and the campaign #iorestoacasa and #museichiusimuseiaperti, opening a virtual window to the collections and activities.
+Because of Covid-19 emergency, the Collection of Plaster Casts and Antiquities, together with the other museums of Sistema Museale di Ateneo, joins to the Ministry’s appeal and the campaign #iorestoacasa and #museichiusimuseiaperti, opening a virtual window to the collections and activities.

 In this section you can find videos, images and downloading contents connected to the project GipsotecaSMArt, that will keep you company during the coming weeks.
 Follow our project on our site and Facebook with the official hashtag #GipsotecaSMArt.